mikeroyal/Self-Hosting-Guide/README.md

 **------------------------------------------------------------------**

 [Home Assistant](https://www.home-assistant.io/) is an open source home automation that puts local control and privacy first.
-Home Assistant is powered by a worldwide community of tinkerers and DIY enthusiasts that runs great on Raspberry Pi.
+Home Assistant is powered by a worldwide community of tinkerers and DIY enthusiasts that runs great on Raspberry Pi. [$13 USD voice assistant remote for Home Assistant](https://www.home-assistant.io/voice_control/thirteen-usd-voice-remote/)

 _Add-ons are additional applications and services, that can be run alongside Home Assistant.
 The Home Assistant OS and Supervised installations types,